 At the scene

-Collect and note down as much information – photographs and notes – as you can while at the scene.
+Collect as much information in photographs and notes – as you can while you're there.

-- Scene – date, time, location, weather conditions, traffic conditions, road markings/signs/signals.
+- Scene – date, time, location, weather conditions, traffic conditions, road markings and signs or signals.

 - Vehicles – make, model, registration number, colour, condition, estimated speed, direction, use of lights or indicators, number of passengers.

-- People – contact details, description/distinguishing features of driver(s), contact details of passengers, pedestrians or other witnesses, details of any police officers involved.
+- People – contact details, description and distinguishing features of driver(s), contact details of passengers, pedestrians or other witnesses, details of any police officers involved.

 - Damage – description of the damage to vehicles or property, and any injuries to people involved.